Adam Nagourney: Life and career

 On June 16, 2015, Nagourney was one of three reporters on an article published in The New York Times titled "Deaths of Irish Students in Berkeley Balcony Collapse Cast Pall on Program".
 The article described students in the J-1 visa program as "a source of embarrassment for Ireland".
 Nagourney said, "Do I think that the program – as well as the problems associated with it – are fair game for a news story?
 Yes.
 But there was a more sensitive way to tell the story.
 I absolutely was not looking to in any way appear to be blaming the victims, or causing pain in this awful time for their families and friends.
 I feel very distressed at having added to their anguish."

-Nagourney is openly gay, as was his predecessor as chief political correspondent at the Times, Rick Berke.
-His brother, Eric Nagourney, is an editor at the Times.